FiV0/FiV0.github.io/_posts/2021-07-06-vaccinations-and-ring-buffers.md

 A friend of mine told me afterwards that "it wasn't surprising that me, the _proceduralo_, would love the organization" at the center.
 While leaving I was thinking that this country can still do some stuff really great and efficiently.
-I was definitely hyped for the rest of day.
+I was definitely hyped for the rest of the day.